AnthonyByansi/Auth0-Exploratorium/README.md

 ## 📝License

-The content in this repository is available under the [LICENSE](LICENSE) file.
+The content in this repository is available under the [MIT LICENSE](LICENSE) file.
 Please review the license file for more details.

 ---